buildbrighton/build-brighton-website/CONTRIBUTING.md

 ## Editing the Website Content

-TODO

-## Modifying the source code

-If you need to modify the website more extensively, you can edit the code directly.

 ### First Time Setup

 * **[Install Hugo >= 0.65](https://gohugo.io/getting-started/installing/)**: This is used to generate the website.